ualberta-mueller-group/MCGS/README.md

 ```
 make test
 ```
-This will build and then run `./MCGS_test`, and on successful completion of unit tests, no output should appear.
+This will build and then run `./MCGS_test`, and on successful completion of unit tests, the text "SUCCESS" should appear.

 ### Using MCGS
 `MCGS` can read input from a file, or as a quoted command line argument, or interactively from the command line via stdin.
 Example usage solving a linear clobber game `XOXOXO` twice, once with black playing first, and once with white playing first: